rapidez/checkout-theme/README.md

 php artisan vendor:publish --provider="Rapidez\CheckoutTheme\ServiceProvider" --tag=core-overwrites
 ```

+If you've already overwritten these by yourself before you installed this package, you will have to manually overwrite these as the publish command will not overwrite already existing files.

 Add these colors to your `tailwind.config.js` and modify them to your liking:
+(Alternatively, you could add these to a separate file and add it as a preset to your tailwind.config.js)
 ```
 colors: {
     ct: {